UniMath/agda-unimath/src/foundation/decidable-dependent-function-types.lagda.md

 ### Dependent products of decidable propositions over a base with mere equality are decidable propositions

-Assuming the base `A` is empty or 0-connected, a dependent product of decidable propositions over `A` is again a decidable proposition.
+Assuming that all elements are merely equal in a type `A` then a dependent product of decidable propositions over `A` is again a decidable proposition.

 ```agda
 module _